The case for a minute-long merger-driven gamma-ray burst from fast-cooling synchrotron emission: Methods

 From $\sim$120\,s, the measured value of $\alpha$ begins to rise.
 We continue to measure a declining $E_p$ that has evolved to just a few keV and a consistent (but poorly constrained) $\beta$.
 We therefore interpret the change in $\alpha$ as being due to the synchrotron breaks now moving away from one another, resulting in an elongation of the 2SBPL $\alpha_2$ segment between them.
 Our measured $\alpha$ therefore evolves from being dominated by $\alpha_1$ to being a blend of $\alpha_1$ and $\alpha_2$ around the unresolved $E_b$.
 The power-law with index $\alpha_2$ then begins to dominate the measurement as it elongates, while $E_b$ approaches the lower bandpass limit and pushes $\alpha_1$ out of the spectrum.

 We investigate this possibility by re-fitting the 2SBPL model with $\alpha_1$ and $\alpha_2$ fixed to their expected values (2/3 and 3/2, respectively), leaving the break energies and $\beta$ free.
 We find that between 50 -- 120\,s after trigger, the two breaks cannot be resolved from one another even with fixed photon indices.
 However, after 120\,s we measure a clear division again (Figure~\ref{fig:exponentials}, open symbols).
 The fixed indices mean that the spectral shape observed at this time is still consistent with the fast-cooling regime ($\nu_c < \nu_m$), but it is worth noting that the increasing separation between $E_b$ and $E_p$ and the coincident evolution of $\alpha$ from 2/3 towards 3/2 indicates that the more rapidly-evolving spectral break is now the lower energy of the two, in contrast with the first 42\,s of evolution.
-This apparent crossing of the two spectral breaks is consistent with the source having transitioned from a fast-cooling regime to slow cooling \citep{Rybicki1979,Sari1998}.
-This would be the first time that such a transition has been observed in a GRB (see however \cite{Burgess2020} for a possible slow-to-fast cooling transition).
+This apparent crossing of the two spectral breaks is consistent with the source having transitioned from a fast-cooling regime to slow cooling \citep{Rybicki1979,Sari1998} (see \cite{Burgess2020} for a possible slow-to-fast cooling transition).

 If the spectrum is now slow cooling, $\alpha_2$ is no longer expected to have a value of 3/2, and instead should be $\alpha_2 = (p+1)/2$.
 We caution that slow cooling requires $p<3$.
 Given that $\beta = p/2 +1$, this is in contrast with the steep values of $\beta \gtrsim 2.5$ measured in the early spikes of emission, but is consistent with the values of $\beta$ measured at the implied time of transition ($\beta < 2.5$, Figure~\ref{fig:sync_evolution}).
 The transition from fast to slow cooling would therefore also require a change in the electron energy distribution power-law index $p$ over time.